Raazk10/AtmosFashion-Ecommerce-Website/MVP.md

    - Display cart summary with total price and item count.

 5. Display product details:

    - Display product summary with different details such as price, color etc.
+   - Display product image with slideshow in product-details page.

+6. Display contact details:
+   - Display contact summary with different details such as name, address, phone and email.
+   - Display information about company.